reymond-group/smilesDrawer/doc/all.md

 <a name="SmilesDrawer+areVerticesInSameRing"></a>

 ### smilesDrawer.areVerticesInSameRing(vertexA, vertexB) ⇒ <code>boolean</code>
-Checks whether or not tow vertices are in the same ring.
+Checks whether or not two vertices are in the same ring.

 **Kind**: instance method of <code>[SmilesDrawer](#SmilesDrawer)</code>
 **Returns**: <code>boolean</code> - A boolean indicating whether or not the two vertices are in the same ring.